Trinity Driving School temporarily closed due to ongoing investigation by Office of Motor Vehicles

 The OMV confirmed the investigation.

 "Students and parents should continue to reach out to the OMV at the email and number provided.
-We will be collecting information and will notify the parents and students with further instructions once we have more information," said Kelly Sittig, an OMV customer service administrator.
+We will be collecting information and will notify the parents and students with further instructions once we have more information," said Matthew Boudreaux, Deputy Commissioner of Public Safety at the Louisiana OMV

 To contact the OMV, call 225-925-1795 or email ladrivingschools@dps.la.gov.